 Read up – A Czech will LOVE IT if you know at least a little something about the history of Prague and the Czech Republic.
 A quick google search will do the trick.
 Also, LEARN HOW TO SAY HELLO.
 You will be surprised at how much better Czechs will react to you if you throw out some basic Czech words, even if you do mangle every single one.

-Fast food – Its just better here.
+Fast food – It’s just better here.
 Especially KFC.
 With stringent EU restrictions on food, it’s actually not awful.
 Plus, Czech doesn’t allow GMOs.

 Laundry – Dryers are not common here, so don’t expect to have one in your apartment.
 Instead they do the air-drying method and most people purchase an in-home hanging system.
-If you’re dying for a dryer, the Laundry Bar on Nerudova will do up to 10 pounds of laundry for 300 kc –washed and dried.

 Public restrooms – or WCs as they’re called, are often “pay to pee,” no joke.
 Most are around 10 kc for the right to go, especially in the high traffic tourist areas.